OpenMx/OpenMx/docs/source/GrowthMixtureModel_Matrix.rst

 		name="Class2"
 	) # close model

 The ``vector=TRUE`` argument in the above code merits further discussion.
-The objective function for each of the class-specific models must return the likelihoods for each individual rather than the default log likelihood for the entire sample.
-OpenMx objective functions that handle raw data have the option to return a vector of likelihoods for each row rather than a single likelihood value for the dataset.
-This option can be accessed either as an argument in a function like ``mxRAMObjective`` or ``mxFIMLObjective``, as was done above, or with the syntax below.
+The fit function for each of the class-specific models must return the likelihoods for each individual rather than the default log likelihood for the entire sample.
+OpenMx fit functions that handle raw data have the option to return a vector of likelihoods for each row rather than a single likelihood value for the dataset.
+This option can be accessed either as an argument in a function like ``mxFitFunctionML``, as was done above, or with the syntax below.

 .. code-block:: r

-	class1@objective@vector <- TRUE
+	class1@fitfunction@vector <- TRUE
-	class2@objective@vector <- TRUE
+	class2@fitfunction@vector <- TRUE

 While the class-specific models can be specified using either path or matrix specification, the class proportion parameters must be specified using a matrix, though it can be specified a number of different ways.
 The challenge of specifying class probabilities lies in their inherent constraint: class probabilities must be non-negative and sum to unity.
 The code below demonstrates one method of specifying class proportion parameters and rescaling them as probabilities.